AgentMC/Sao19/Translate/En/AW.md

 # Afterword

-Afterword

-Thank you for reading Sword Art Online volumes 19 "Moon Cradle".
+Thank you for reading Sword Art Online volume 19 "Moon Cradle".

 This story is treated as a follow-up to an Alicization ark completed in volume 18, but since there are couple of times we have met word "later" throughout a story, let me explain them in the first place.
 (Please keep in mind that it’s a spoiler!)